 The Richard Blanco Fellowship in Creative Writing was established in honor of alum Richard Blanco, upon the celebration of the 25th anniversary of FIU's Creative Writing Program.
 Through this fellowship, we aim to build an endowment to support

 Perhaps no one has brought FIU onto the national and international stage as much as two-time alumnus Richard Blanco.
 After the re-election of President Barack Obama, Richard was named the fifth Presidential Inaugural Poet in U.S. history, joining the ranks of luminary American poets Robert Frost and Maya Angelou.
-He is the youngest, first Latino, immigrant, and gay person to serve in such a role, reciting "One Today," an original poem he wrote for President Obama's second inauguration in January 2013.
+He was the youngest and the first Latino, immigrant, and gay person to serve in the role, reciting "One Today," an original poem he wrote for President Obama's second inauguration in January 2013.

 Support the Richard Blanco Fellowship in Creative Writing

 Donations to the Richard Blanco Fellowship support the contributions and careers of graduate students from diverse backgrounds and disciplines in the Creative Writing program.